NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Method

 \subsection{Neighbor-to-Self Teaching via Cold-Start Masking}

-To enable self-teaching within a unified Transformer model, we design a mechanism that produces two distinct predictions from the same input token sequence: \begin{itemize} \item The output token at \(\langle \mathrm{CLS}_S \rangle\) serves as the \textit{student} prediction, based solely on self information, and is directly compatible with cold-start inference scenarios. \item The output token at \(\langle \mathrm{CLS}_T \rangle\) serves as the \textit{teacher} prediction, incorporating both self and neighbor information for supervision during training. \end{itemize} This setup enables self-teaching within a single Transformer: the teacher learns from full graph context, while the student mimics it using only self input.
+To enable self-teaching within a unified Transformer, we design a mechanism that produces two distinct predictions: \begin{itemize} \item The output token at \(\langle \mathrm{CLS}_S \rangle\) serves as the \textit{student} prediction, based solely on self information, and is directly compatible with isolated cold-start inference scenarios. \item The output token at \(\langle \mathrm{CLS}_T \rangle\) serves as the \textit{teacher} prediction, incorporating both self and neighbor information for supervision during training. \end{itemize} The teacher learns from full graph context, while the student mimics it using only self input.

-Using standard self-attention~\cite{vaswani2017attention,devlin2019bert} would allow all tokens to attend to each other, causing neighbor information to leak into $\langle \mathrm{CLS}_S \rangle$ and breaking the cold-start isolation assumption.
-To address this, we introduce a cold-start attention mask $\mathcal{M} \in \{0, 1\}^{L \times L}$, where $L = 2K + 4$ is the total number of tokens in the input sequence.
-The mask explicitly separates student and teacher contexts during attention.
-We define:
+Using standard self-attention~\cite{vaswani2017attention} allows all tokens to attend to each other, causing neighbor information to leak into $\langle \mathrm{CLS}_S \rangle$ and breaking the cold-start isolation assumption.
+To address this, we introduce a cold-start attention mask $\mathcal{M} \in \{0, 1\}^{L \times L}$ as follows to separate student and teacher contexts during attention:

-where $\mathcal{M}_{ij} = 0$ disables attention from token $i$ to $j$, while $\mathcal{M}_{ij} = 1$ allows it.
+where $\mathcal{M}_{ij} = 0/1$ disables/allows attention from token $i$ to $j$.
 Here, $3$ corresponds to the length of $\mathcal{X}_{\text{self}}$, which contains self information (including $\langle \mathrm{CLS}_S \rangle$) and occupies the first three positions of the input token sequence.
-This mask ensures that these tokens can only attend to each other and are strictly blocked from accessing neighbor tokens, which are placed after position $3$.
-As a result, the representation at $\langle \mathrm{CLS}_S \rangle$ remains purely self-based and suitable for cold-start prediction, while $\langle \mathrm{CLS}_T \rangle$ incorporates full context and serves as the teacher for self-supervision during training.
+Specifically, the block $\mathcal{M}^{(s \to n)}$ gates attention from \textbf{s}elf tokens to \textbf{n}eighbor tokens, which are placed after position $3$. $\mathcal{M}$ therefore ensures that self tokens can only attend to each other and are strictly blocked from accessing neighbor tokens.
+As a result, the representation at $\langle \mathrm{CLS}_S \rangle$ remains purely self-based and suitable for isolated cold-start prediction, while $\langle \mathrm{CLS}_T \rangle$ incorporates full context and serves as the teacher for self-supervision during training.

 With the cold-start mask, we apply $L^{(\mathrm{tf})}$ self-attention Transformer layers after the MoE input projection.
-Each layer updates the hidden states as: The hidden states are then updated using the standard Transformer formulation:
+Each layer updates the hidden states as follows: